singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 There are a number of things here which are easy to make mistakes on, such as:

 - In Java, we cannot create an array of the generic type.
-Instead, we must either cast the array or define iterns to be of type List\<T>.
+Instead, we must either cast the array or define items to be of type List\<T>.
 For simplicity, we have done the former.
 - The % operator will return a negative value when we do `negValue % posVal`.
 For example, `-8  % 3 is -2`.
 This is different from how mathematicians  would define the modulus function.
 We must add iterns.length to a negative index to get the correct positive result.
 - We need to be sure to consistently convert the raw index to the rotated index.
 For this reason, we have implemented a convert function that is used by other methods.
 Even the rotate function uses convert.
 This is a good example of code reuse.